KhiryPowell/dsg-hashi-vault/vault-consul-configs/README.md

 ssh -i ~/.ssh/vault_tls_private_key05 azureuser@{ip address of vm05}
 ```

-The Vault binary is installed on vm01 and vm02
+Install Consul binary 1.8.2 and configure Consul first on all 5 vms to create a HA cluster
-The Consul binary is installed on all 5 vms to create a HA cluster
+Install Vault binary 1.5.4 on vm01 and vm02 after Consul is configured

 Place tools tls certs for Vault in the following path
 ```